-Let’s apply this three-part approach to see how it can work.
+Let's apply this three-part approach and see how it can work.

 Suppose you are introducing panelist number one.

-The topic: Supporting fatherhood as a means to reducing poverty
+The topic: Supporting fatherhood as a means to reduce poverty

 The panelist: A caseworker who implemented a Jobs Not Jail child support program